 The above comparison table is a stripped out version that only shows the main differences between the Nikon D600 and Canon 6D.
 If you would like to see the full details, please see Roman’s detailed comparison article here.

 Looking at the above table, it is pretty obvious that the Canon 6D is inferior to the Nikon D600 in many aspects.
-Whether you are looking at resolution, viewfinder coverage, flash options, storage media, shutter durability or autofocus system, the Canon 6D is clearly at a loss here.
+Whether you are looking at the resolution, viewfinder coverage, flash options, storage media, shutter durability or autofocus system, the Canon 6D is clearly at a loss here.
 If you are looking for a more versatile option, the Nikon D600 / D610 is clearly the winner.

 However, the Canon 6D has a few strengths worth pointing out that do matter to me personally, which I wish the Nikon D600 / D610 had.
 First, the Canon 6D has a built-in GPS.
 For a portrait photographer, this might be a useless feature, but for a landscape photographer, being able to get GPS information from each location where I shoot is very valuable.
 Unfortunately, GPS is Nikon’s weakness and I do not like the idea of mounting a GPS unit on the hot shoe, which has to be connected to the side of the camera!
 I have tried it once and will never do it again, hoping that we will someday see an integrated GPS module… Nikon finally introduced GPS in the Nikon D5300, but they again missed it out on the newly announced Nikon D810, so I am still waiting!

 Another feature that can be quite useful when traveling is WiFi.
 Although it is cool to be able to control the camera remotely via WiFi, my primary interest is in being able to wirelessly transmit images from my camera to my phone to instantly share photos with my friends and family.
-The Nikon D600 / D610 do not have this feature and also require an external unit.
+The Nikon D600 / D610 does not have this feature and also requires an external unit.

 Anyway, enough of venting – let’s move on to construction and handling of the Canon 6D.